vasilisakarelova/outer-practice/README.md

-# outer practice
+# showcase
-photographers showcase
+by outer practice

 Libs: -